Update: See the most updated list of the wire transfer fees at the top banks in America.

-Wire transfer is one of the quickest ways to send and receive money within the U.S. and all over the world.
+A wire transfer is one of the quickest ways to send money to someone else.
 Many people turn to money transmitters like Western Union and MoneyGram to wire transfer money but depending on the type of transaction, banks may be able to provide the same service at a better deal.

 Wire transfer fees at money transmitters may vary depending on several factors including the total amount transferred, method of payment, and delivery time.
-On the other hand, banks offer a flat fee for wire transfers services.
-Therefore, bank wire transfers can be especially advantageous and money saving for transfer of large sum of money.
-For small transfers, money transmitters may be the cheaper option.
+Banks, on the other hand, offer a flat fee for wire transfer services which means you may be able to save money, especially if you have a large amount to send.

 Here’s a chart of the wire transfer fees charged by the 10 biggest U.S. banks:

 |Banks||Domestic - Incoming||Domestic - Outgoing||Foreign - Incoming||Foreign - Outgoing|

 Incoming wire transfers tend to be cheaper than outgoing ones, and the fee for domestic wire transfers is significantly lower than that of international.
 On average, wire transfer fees have increased slightly at the top 10 U.S. banks since the last year.